David Kang

-David Kang (born 1970) is an Australian barrister.
+David Kang (born 1970) is an Australian barrister and former criminal.
 In 1994, he fired two blank shots from a starting pistol at Charles, Prince of Wales (now King Charles III) in protest of the treatment of several hundred Cambodian asylum seekers held in detention camps in Australia.

 Early life and education

 David Kang was born in Australia to Robert Kang, a former Republic of Korea Air Force helicopter pilot.
 At the time of the starting pistol incident, in 1994, Kang was an anthropology student at Macquarie University.
 Kang later graduated with a Bachelor of Arts degree in anthropology from the university.